This is a sponsored post from Change the Cycle. All opinions are my own.

 Q. What are the best ways to relieve PMS symptoms, tell me chocolate is on that list!

-Dr. Shepherd: Definitely decrease the intake of a salt-heavy diet which can cause bloating.
+Dr. Shepherd: Definitely decrease the intake of a salt-heavy diet (avoid these 4 diet mistakes) which can cause bloating.
 Staying away from too much sugar is also important as it can destabilize your blood sugar and mood.
 Foods that help with PMS are fruits, vegetables, and whole grains which if taken the week before your period, can help decrease the symptoms.
 One of the best ways to help combat PMS is exercise!
 Exercise can fight both physical and emotional PMS symptoms and greatly improve energy stores.
 Exercise will get your heart rate up and allow more oxygenation to the organs which can help decrease cramping in the uterus.
 Also yoga and Pilates can help balance the mind and help with relaxation.

 Change the Cycle is there to help encourage women to wear white and rid themselves of the fear of accidents from a heavy period by taking control.
 No more fear.
 Wear that white!